 Live Simply, Give More, Expect Less!

-We would love it if you would would share your favorite Opting Out of Normal post with someone you think might find some value in our information.
+We would love it if you could share your favorite Opting Out of Normal post with someone you think might find some value in our information.
 Thank you!